 A better alternative is to let the dog cuddle on his own terms and pet him along the back and on the chest (especially if you don't know the dog well).
-Of... course, some dogs do love to be hugged.
+Of course, some dogs do love to be hugged.
 It's important that you know your own dog and understand his limits.
-Pay attention to his body language to help you understand how he is feeling when you hug him.
-If he leans away, averts his eyes, yawns, licks his lips, has a worried look, or shows other appeasement gestures, he's probably uncomfortable.Continue to 3 of 11 below.
+Pay attention to his body language to help you understand how he feels when you hug him.
+If he leans away, averts his eyes, yawns, licks his lips, has a worried look, or shows other appeasement gestures, he's probably uncomfortable.Continue to 2 of 10 below.

 Getting in a Dog's Face and Personal Space

 Much like hugging, dogs tend to dislike it when humans get in their faces.
 Think about how it would make you feel!
 Avoid putting your hands in a dog's face, towering over dogs, and rushing towards them.
 This is especially important if the dog does not know you well.

 As an owner, if you need to poke and prod your dog for his own good (like ear cleaning or tooth brushing) go slowly, be gentle, and reward your dog with treats and/or praise.
 If your dog exhibits appeasement gestures, shows signs of fear, or acts aggressive, back off!
 It's always best to be careful and prevent a dog bite.Continue to 3 of 10 below.

 Not Letting a Dog Sniff and Explore on Walks